Sign in | Register now Like us on FacebookLike Us | Follow us on TwitterFollow Us

 Many of these old schoolhouses have giant attics.
 One such attic, at Vieau School in Walker's Point, was recently converted into classroom space.
 The one at Garfield School has two sides, separated by the ceiling of the third floor gym.
 To get from one side to the other, you climb a steep wooden ladder and walk across the beams of the gym ceiling.

 The attic at this school is similarly large, but wide open thanks to the lack of a third floor gym, and is copiously adorned with old graffiti (Garfield, on the other hand, has only a couple scrawls).
-Some folks have said there's 100-year-old graffiti up there but the oldest I found dated from 1937.
+The oldest ones I've found date to the 1890s.

 Back down in the basement, you can follow a switchback set of staircases into a subterranean boiler room that was built in the early '50s, when the gym and cafeteria were added to the building, too.